-Rolling green hills, clouds kissing the mountains, forest trails, bamboo shrubs and a dozen waterfalls, the Kudremukh Peak trek has it all; No wonder it is called the Himalayas of the south.
+Rolling green hills, clouds kissing the mountains, forest trails, bamboo shrubs, and a dozen waterfalls, the Kudremukha Peak trek has it all; No wonder it is called the Himalayas of the south.
 The scenery keeps changing on the trek and will surely amaze anyone.
-Coming under the Chikmagalur District of Karnataka, Kudremukh trek is one of the most exciting treks in this region.
-It is the third highest peak after Mullayanagiri and Bababudangiri.
+Coming under the Chikmagalur District of Karnataka, the trek to Kudremukha is one of the most exciting treks in this region.
+It is the third-highest peak after Mullayanagiri and Bababudangiri.
 Absorb the beauty of the Western Ghats as you walk up the trail.
-Very few people know the fact that the Western Ghats are considered as UNESCO World Heritage Site for the natural beauty and for being an icon of environmental balance.
+Very few people know the fact that the Western Ghats are considered a UNESCO World Heritage Site for their natural beauty and for being an icon of environmental balance.
 The lush greenery of the hills can never fail to mesmerize a soul.

 After an early grab and quick freshening up, everyone now gears up for a bumpy jeep ride to the Kudremukh Trek Base.
-The ride is adventurous as one crosses coffee plantations, muddy roads with waterfalls and streams as well on the way.
+The ride is adventurous as one crosses coffee plantations and muddy roads with waterfalls and streams as well on the way.

-The trek to Kudremukh starts of the Forest Department Office after collecting the permits.
-The Trek needs to start off as early as 6 AM with strict policies of return time and leave no litter.
+The trek to Kudremukh starts at the Forest Department Office after collecting the permits.
+The Trek needs to start as early as 6 AM with strict policies of return time and leave no litter.

 Our trek leaders shall now brief you about the entire Kudremukh Trail and certain tips on ascending and descending.
 We then hit the trail with our Tempo being high and with Plan The Unplanned’s traditional cheer dance.

 At the beginning itself, after a few minutes of walking there will be a stream crossing.
 In monsoons, the flow and depth of the streams would be quite heavy.